Unsupervised learning#

 2. Assign each data point to the nearest centroid

-3. Computer new centroids as the mean of the assigned points
+3. Compute new centroids as the mean of the assigned points

 4. Repeat steps 2 and 3 until the centroids stabilise (i.e. they do not move significantly)